Borobudur Guide for 2023: How to climb up and watch the sunrise

 Bukit Barede

-Barede Hill is open for a Borobudur sunrise in 2023!
+Barede Hill is open for a Borobudur sunrise!
 The viewpoint opens at 4:00 allowing you ample time to watch the colors of the sky change as the sun comes up.

 The entrance fee for Bukit Barede for foreign tourists is 50.000 IDR / 3.35$.